kakysha/HonorSpy/README.md

 It uses the exact formulaes as game server does, the only difference is that it operates on the database collected by players themselves.
 The final result is pretty close to what you get in reality, as the database is collected by all addon users and is synced instantly across other players.

+### Known Problems
+- **Reset Day Is Wrong**: I'm playing on EU server, but HonorSpy resets on Tuesday instead of Wednesday: its because your client thinks you are in US.
+Check your *WoW Classic Folder > WTF > Config* file, it should have `SET portal "EU"`, not "US".
+- **My Table Is Empty, even though I Have > 15 Kills!!!**: its because its reset day, and you have 0 honor during this whole day.
+Everyone have 0 honor!
+Check your Honor tab, line "This week honor".
+Come back tomorrow, when honor is updated for everyone and the table will start populating with content.

 ### How it works
 Addon does all the magic in background.